iobis/manual/darwin_core.md

 In the case specimens were collected and stored (e.g. museum collections), the `catalogNumber` and `preparations` terms can be used to provide the identifier for the record in the collection and to document the preparation and preservation methods.
 The term `typeStatus` see above (under identification) can be used in this context too.

-Both `associatedMedia`, `associatedReferences` and `associatedSequences` are global unique identifiers or URIs pointing to respectively associated media (e.g. online image or video), associated literature (e.g. DOIs) or genetic sequence information (e.g. GenBANK ID).
+Both `associatedMedia`, `associatedReferences` and `associatedSequences` are global unique identifiers, URLs, or URIs pointing to respectively associated media (e.g. online image or video), associated literature (e.g. DOIs) or genetic sequence information (e.g. GenBANK ID).
+It is recommended to ensure URLs include the domain name (e.g. NCBI) when possible.

 `associatedTaxa` include a list (concatenated and separated) of identifiers or names of taxa and their associations with the Occurrence, e.g. the species occurrence was associated to the presence of kelp such as _Laminaria digitata_.